 Forest Summers is a billionaire investor whose support funds many of the Guardians’ activities.
 He and his sister Skye co-founded The Guardians: HRS.
 Sam runs the show, but he reports to Forest.
 Forest’s troubled youth has inspired him to help those in need.
 He is committed to rescuing youth from bad foster homes as well as liberating those swept up into human trafficking.
 Taking down the networks behind the business is a priority.
 Forest’s interests don’t just stop there, though.
 He also founded The Facility and manages the rock band Angel Fire.
 He dabbles in many things.
 He has a brilliant but unusual mind.
 He doesn’t relate well to people yet dedicates his time and money to helping the most unfortunate.

 Note that Forest Summers is a crossover character.
 An emotional prequel to his story gives readers insight into his early trauma and motivation.
 Read the novella Ashes to New to learn about him and his foster sister Skye.
 Read Changing Roles (books 4-6), a book by Jet Masters (and Ellie Masters) that crosses several series in one book.
-It shows the human trafficking side of the story and Forest’s involvement from that angle.
+It is also book two in the Captive Hearts series.
+It shows the human trafficking side of the story, and Forest’s involvement from that angle.
 He is also in the Angel Fire rock star series as their manager, where he finally gets his own HEA.
 Forest’s Fall is book six of that series.
 It takes place after Changing Roles (and was previously book three of the Captive Hearts series).

 Much thanks to B. Roscoe who provided the excellent source material for this run down of the Guardian Hostage Rescue Specialists series, and so very graciously allowed me to use her words.

 Thank you so very much!

 Every time I think the worst is over,

 I get knocked right back down again.